jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Fill out cover letter
   - Decide on subject.
 Should we not mention kernfs in any of this?

-- Make a `cocci-test` directory in this subdirectory with multiple headers and C files to try and repro issues I see
+- Compile with debugfs disabled in kernel

+## Non-coccinelle changes

 - Try removing a few `debugfs_node_dentry` calls.
 I think they are only used for `%pd2` printf'ing and fetching a parent.
+  - Consider a `->d_parent` -> new helper `debugfs_node_parent`

+## Coccinelle

+- Make a `cocci-test` directory in this subdirectory with multiple headers and C files to try and repro issues I see

 - Split up coccinelle file, primarily for ease of understanding, but also some other benefits
   - I think the rules are stepping on each other because if one rule proposes changes to a header file, and another proposes different changes, I think spatch doesn't like that